-E1.13.1 Operational traffic management plan for non-residential developments
+E1.13.1 Operational traffic management plan for non-residential developments mendment No. 5 on 1 Otherwise, Council may require an OTMP for the following developments:

-An operational traffic management plan (OTMP) is required for developments under clause 101 and Schedule 3 of State Environmental Planning Policy (Infrastructure) 2007 or classified as designated developments under s.77A of the EP&A 1979.
+An operational traffic management plan (OTMP) is required for developments under clause 100 and Schedule 3 of State Environmental Planning Policy (Infrastructure) 2007 or classified as designated developments under s.77A of the EP&A 1979. designated developments under s.77A of the EP&A 1979.